MenuAgriculture Nature Animal welfare Support to the state Support to civil society Role of CSOs Advocacy Research CSO Grant & training Contact

 - Granting of 10 best project proposals aimed at advocacy in the field of sustainable agriculture

-In order to participate in the Programme, civil society organizations from Serbia, Montenegro, Albania, the Former Yugoslav Republic of Macedonia and Kosovo* were invited, during September 2016 to submit their project ideas aimed at advocacy in the areas of sustainable agriculture .
+In order to participate in the Programme, civil society organizations from Serbia, Montenegro, Albania, the Republic of North Macedonia and Kosovo* were invited, during September 2016 to submit their project ideas aimed at advocacy in the areas of sustainable agriculture .
 An independent three-member commission was trying to recognize those project ideas that had the potential to develop into effective advocacy campaigns in the field of sustainable agriculture in the further process of developing the full project proposal.
 The CSOs selected for the Programme are listed in the table view.

 - 114 leading and 169 partner organizations included in 114 project ideas submitted for participation in the Programme